tensorflow/models/research/video_prediction/README.md

 contain image sequences, not states and actions.

-the stochastic version of the model exposes a handful of new arguments:
+The stochastic version of the model exposes a handful of new arguments:
 ```shell
   --stochastic_model=True \ # to enable the stochastic model
   --inference_time=False \ # to use random latents at inference time